RSS

 • Realtor Excitement: When real estate salespeople are excited about a property and its price, they are motivated!
 They make special efforts to contact all potential buyers and show the property whenever possible.

-• Exposure To More Buyers: Pricing at market value will open your home to more qualified buyers.
+• Exposure to More Buyers: Pricing your home at market value will attract more qualified buyers.

-• More Eyeballs On The Marketing: Buyer inquiries are converted into showing appointments.
+• More Eyes on Marketing: Buyer inquiries are converted into showings.

 • Reasonable Offers: Buyers may fear losing out on a great value.